ansys/pyensight/doc/source/calc_functions.rst

 col(1-3))``

-Creates a scalar variable which is the specified row and column of a tensor variable.
+Creates a scalar variable that is the specified row and column of a tensor variable.

 S = Tij